farirpgs/fari-app/lib/docs/fate-condensed-cc-by.md

 # Aspects and Fate Points

-<a id="_idTextAnchor013"></a>An **aspect** is a word or phrase that describes something special about a person, place, thing, situation, or group.
+An **aspect** is a word or phrase that describes something special about a person, place, thing, situation, or group.
 Almost anything you can think of can have aspects.
 A person might have a reputation as the **Greatest Sharpshooter in the Wasteland** (see below for more about these kinds of aspects).
 A room might be **On Fire** after you knock over an oil lamp.
 After an encounter with a monster, you might be **Terrified**.
 Aspects let you change the story in ways that go along with your character’s tendencies, skills, or problems.

 ## Aspects Are Always True